zanarknd/zypern-nomad-calc/README.md

 in which you chose to utilize this software or its output, and bears no liability for the consequences of your usage of the software or its output.

+This software is not intended or designed to provide accurate tax returns calculations.

-Peruse on your own risk.
-Consult a professional accountant for tax advise.
+Peruse at your own risk.

+Consult a professional accountant for tax advise and/or assistance in filing your taxes.

 === Personal income tax ===
 In total this year you owe the state €1260.00.